Topic-specific policies

 • Annexes give examples of information security incidents and cross-references to the eForensics and ISO/IEC 27001 standards.

-• Status: part 1 was first published in 2016.
+• Status: the first edition of part 1 was published in 2016.
 Having been revised for ISO/IEC 27002:2022, the second edition was published in 2023.

 ISO/IEC 27035-2:2023 — Information technology — Information security incident management — Part 2: Guidelines to plan and prepare for incident response (second edition)